Anthony Rizzo Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in the league with a collective 9.2 strikeouts per nine innings.
+- The Orioles pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Orioles' 4.04 team ERA ranks 12th among all MLB pitching staffs.
+- The Orioles' 4.06 team ERA ranks 13th across all league pitching staffs.

-- Orioles pitchers combine to surrender 56 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Orioles pitchers combine to allow 58 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Bradish gets the start for the Orioles, his eighth of the season.
-He is 2-1 with a 3.90 ERA and 29 strikeouts in 32 1/3 innings pitched.
+- The Orioles are sending Wells (3-1) to make his ninth start of the season.
+He is 3-1 with a 2.94 ERA and 46 strikeouts through 52 2/3 innings pitched.

-- In his most recent outing on Wednesday against the Los Angeles Angels, the right-hander tossed 6 2/3 innings, allowing one earned run while surrendering four hits.
+- His last appearance came on Thursday against the Los Angeles Angels, when the right-hander tossed five innings, surrendering three earned runs while giving up six hits.

-- In seven games this season, the 26-year-old has an ERA of 3.90, with 8.1 strikeouts per nine innings.
-Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.